 Virtual consultation groups are available to trainees at \$65 per 2-hour consultation group.
 Individual consultation is available at \$175 per consultation hour.
-Persons with training licenses are required to complete a minimum of 50 hours of consultation before receiving full licensure.
-Note that with training licenses, trainees may charge for services they provide to participants/clients during the consultation period.
+Persons with training licenses are required to complete a minimum of 50 hours of consultation over a 6-month period.
+Note that with training licenses, trainees may charge for services they provide to participants/clients during the 6-month consultation period.